garrett-lam/scRNAseq_filterQC/README.md

 - Column 3: 'Gene Expression'

 `[filename]_matrix.mtx`
-- First line in file must be: %%MatrixMarket matrix coordinate real general
+- First line in file must be: `%%MatrixMarket matrix coordinate real general`
-- Second line contains dimensions of the matrix and total number of non-zero entries in the format: rows columns non-zero entries
+- Second line contains dimensions of the matrix and total number of non-zero entries in the format: rows, columns, non-zero entries

 Following lines after the first two lines must be numeric values
 - Column 1: Row index of matrix (gene/feature)